 Course Pre-requisites: Basic knowledge of the ARE Exam structure and NCARB practice software is recommended.
 Resources such as free Study Guides and practice software can be downloaded through the NCARB Website.

-The ARE Workshop is a 12-month study program that integrates ARE preparation into the notoriously demanding lives of aspiring architects.
+ARE Workshops are a 12-month study program that integrates ARE preparation into the notoriously demanding lives of aspiring architects.

 Each meeting will focus on specificc “must-know” aspects of the ARE within an open, dialogue-centric study seminar led by knowledgeable Workshop Captains.

 By focusing on a specific exam portion for a few weeks each the ARE Workshop is able to accommodate a large, focused group that benefi ts from a shared goal and collective knowledge base.
-Participants are expected to attend all sessions related to a particular exam so registration is bundled.
+Participants are expected to attend all sessions related to a particular exam.

 Sign up for each session using the link on the calendar listing for that date.
-Registration is encouraged as some sessions may have sold out.
+Online registration is encouraged as some sessions may have sold out.
 Registration for each exam section will open for registration as each prior division reaches its last session.